 Why Small Problems Become Expensive If You Wait

 Chimney repair costs tend to grow with time.
 A cracked crown caught early may be a simple patching job.
-Left for another season or two, the water damage from that crack can affect the liner, the firebox, the surrounding masonry, and potentially the roof and ceiling near the chimney.
+Leave that crack for a season or two, and the water damage spreads.
+Eventually, it can reach the liner, firebox, masonry, and even the roof and ceiling.
 What might have been a modest repair becomes a much larger project.

 Annual inspections are the best way to catch issues before they escalate.
-Even if you do not use your fireplace often, an inspection once a year helps ensure nothing has developed quietly over the prior year.
+Even occasional fireplace users benefit from a yearly inspection.
+It catches anything that developed quietly over the past year.

 Frequently Asked Questions